University nomination required. See How to Apply below for more details.

 Truman Scholars receive up to $30,000 toward a graduate degree in public-service related fields.
-Perhaps more importantly, Truman Scholars gain opportunities for summer internships, receive career and professional development, and join a powerful network of Truman Scholar alumni.
+Truman Scholars also gain opportunities for summer internships, receive career and professional development, and join a powerful network of Truman Scholar alumni.

 Truman Scholars typically have:

-- a junior (planning to graduate in the next academic year)
+- be a junior (planning to graduate in the next academic year)

 Candidates are evaluated on the basis of leadership ability, potential for influencing public policies, community service and extracurricular activities, suitability of the applicant's proposed program of study, academic performance, and potential to perform well in a top graduate program.